programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

         [

-It is best practice to lemmatise your terms, when needed, reducing words to their canonical root, for instance 'train' for 'training', this will add flexibility to your dictionary by accounting for variations -
+It is best practice to lemmatise your terms, where appropriate.
+This truncates words to their canonical root, for instance 'train' for 'training', and will add flexibility to your dictionary by accounting for language variations -

             {"LEMMA": "term"}, # include lemma if necessary, for instance train from training

-Though optional, *OP ?* adds a placeholder, to ensure that these terms are still associated and 'flagged', despite being stretched across a non-relevant word or set of words: picking up such phrases as *training **our** model* -
+Though optional, *"OP": "?"* adds a placeholder token to ensure that terms remain associated and 'flagged', despite being stretched across a non-relevant word or set of words.
+This picks up such phrases as *training **our** model*, depist *our* not being a set term -

             {"OP": "?"},
             {"OP": "?"},

-The following line, again optional, makes the phrase or term lowercase, first as normalisation when exporting red flag hits, as well as factoring in sentence structure, with the term appearing lowercase if associated with the following terms -
+Again optional, the following line makes the phrase or term lowercase.
+This normalises our Excel red flag export, reducing duplicated hits, but also enables spaCy to factor in sentence structure, with certain terms appearing lowercase if associated with other word units.

             {"LOWER": {"IN": ["model","system","algorithm"]}}

-Then end the dictionary rule with a ']' and comma, before beginning with another associated theme -
+End the dictionary pattern rule with a ']' and comma, before beginning with another associated AI risk -

         ],

-To close the full dictionary, include the following -
+To close the full dictionary, include the following curly brackets -

        },
        }

+We provide a full empty dictionary scaffold as a *Programming Historian* asset [here]().

-As a guide, we populate the scaffold below.
-First of all, we group terms and phrases under the theme *AI training*, whereby user data or prompting feeds into the broader efficiencies of a tool.
-Through a thorough reading of ESAC agreements and the wider literature mentioned, we draw out key phrases associated with this risk.
+As a guide for you, the below populates our empty dictionary scaffold.
+First of all, we group terms and phrases under the theme *AI training*, whereby user data feeds into the background processig of a tool.
+Through a thorough reading of ESAC agreements and the wider literature mentioned, we draw out key phrases associated with this AI risk.

 Our full dictionary is included as a *Programming Historian* asset [here](assets/enablar-lesson-4/red-flag-dict), due to its considerable length.
-It serves as a useful guide, or even as a plugin dictionary, including themes of 'data retention', 'data ownership', 'security', 'copyright', 'accessibility', and 'liability', again constructed through practitioner consultation with Fenlon and Estrada.
+It serves as a useful guide, and can even be used as a simple plugin dictionary, including themes of 'data retention', 'data ownership', 'security', 'copyright', 'accessibility', and 'liability', again constructed through practitioner consultation with Fenlon and Estrada.

     red_flag_dict = {